Buying A Dental Practice Checklist: 10 Easy Steps to Acquisition

 • Dental Software

-Step 2: Make an Offer to the Seller and Submit a Dental Office Letter of Intent (LOI)
+Step 2: Submit a Dental Office Letter of Intent (LOI)

-After you and your advisers are comfortable with the practice’s prospectus, the next step is to submit a signed letter of intent to the selling dentist.
+After you and your advisers are comfortable with the dental practice advisors, the next step is to submit a signed letter of intent.

 A letter of intent, which is typically non-binding, is a way of communicating to the seller that you are serious about buying their practice.